Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Methodology

 \subsection{Machine Learning Models}

 In this section, we present two supervised learning tasks, namely classification and regression, to predict the favorable relaxation among two alternatives.

-In particular, suppose that we are comparing Relaxation 1 (e.g., LP) and Relaxation 2 (e.g., SDP {or SDP'}) so that the former is less computationally demanding than the latter.
-Let us denote their objective function values as $z_1$ and $z_2$, and define their \textit{relative difference} $\delta$ as
+In particular, suppose that we are comparing Relaxation 1 (e.g., LP) and Relaxation 2 (e.g., SDP or SDP$'$), where the former is less computationally demanding than the latter.
+Let us denote their objective values by \(z_1\) and \(z_2\), and define their \textit{relative difference} \(\delta\) as